 YPCC is an innovative choral ensemble that combines Cincinnati's love of singing, socializing, and culture for young professionals ages 21-45.
-YPCC is comprised of more than 1,000 singers who create and share high-quality music in an accessible, fun, and social way.
-We are a 501(c)3 non-profit supported by the generosity of individuals, local businesses and foundations, ArtsWave, and the Ohio Arts Council.
+YPCC is comprised of more than 1,200 singers who create and share high-quality music in an accessible, fun, and social way.